FVWG Safety Assessment Process for Demonstrators

 As the assessment process is for the purpose of qualifying members, it is not the responsibility of the assessor to provide instruction or mentoring to the member, but if the assessor chooses to do so that is their prerogative.

-All evaluations they are to be private and confidential between the assessor and the member.
-The only other viewing will be by the secretary for clerical reasons or the executive for assessment for appeal.
+All evaluations are to be private and confidential between the assessor and the member.
+The only other viewing will be by the Registrar for clerical reasons or the Executive for assessment for appeal.